Royals vs. Athletics Player Props Betting Odds

 Rooker Stats

-- Rooker has recorded 25 hits with two doubles, nine home runs and 16 walks.
-He has driven in 22 runs.
+- Rooker has recorded 28 hits with three doubles, 10 home runs and 17 walks.
+He has driven in 25 runs.

 Rooker Recent Games